Credentialing vs. Experience in Integrative Care: What Truly Builds Practitioner Trust

 Credentialing becomes less helpful when it:

-In integrative care, it’s possible to be highly credentialed and still lack readiness for complex client work—especially when trauma, chronic stress, or emotional dysregulation are involved.
-This is why many clinics and collaborative spaces no longer rely on credentials alone when evaluating practitioners.
+In integrative care, someone can have many credentials and still not be ready for complex client work, especially when trauma, chronic stress, or emotional challenges are present.
+This is why many clinics and collaborative spaces do not rely only on credentials when evaluating practitioners.

 Where Experience Has Limits